-The University of Wisconsin Law School's research-based degree programs are strictly designed for those who have received a law degree from an American law school, or an equivalent degree from a university outside of the United States (e.g., LL.B.).
+The University of Wisconsin Law School's research-based degree programs are strictly designed for those who have received a law degree from an American law school, or an equivalent degree from a university outside of the United States (e.g., LLB).

-Students are expected to complete the LL.M./S.J.D. degree program in 4 years total and there is no direct entry into the S.J.D. program.
-There is only Fall admission for the LL.M./S.J.D. degree program and admission is not rolling.
+Students are expected to complete the LLM/SJD degree program in four years total, and there is no direct entry into the SJD program.
+There is only Fall admission for the LLM/SJD degree program and admission is not rolling.

-Visit our webpage (https://law.wisc.edu/grad/llm-sjd/) for more information about the LL.M. & S.J.D Programs and admissions requirements.
+Visit our webpage (https://law.wisc.edu/grad/llm-sjd/) for more information about the LLM and SJD programs and admissions requirements.